Why now is the right time to sell your business

 How is the value of my business calculated?

 Business valuation is more of an art than a science and is another reason to have an experienced professional on board.
-Businesses are sold on commercial potential rather than cash value, and there are various ways a valuation figure can be achieved – factoring in physical assets but also brand reputation and future growth.
+Businesses are sold on commercial potential rather than cash value, and there are various ways a valuation figure can be achieved – factoring in physical assets but also the brand reputation and future growth.

 What are the steps to selling my business?